rsalmei/clearly/README.md

 ```

-## Hints
+## Hints to extract the most of it

-- write a small [celery router](http://docs.celeryproject.org/en/latest/userguide/routing.html#routers) and generate dynamic routing keys, based on the actual arguments of the async call in place.
+- write a small [celery router](http://docs.celeryproject.org/en/latest/userguide/routing.html#routers) and generate dynamic routing keys, based on the actual arguments of the async call in place!
 That way, you'll be able to filter tasks based on any of those, like an id of an entity.
-The args and kwargs are not used in the filtering.
+Remember the args and kwargs are not used in the filtering.
 - if you're using [django](https://www.djangoproject.com/) and [django-extensions](https://github.com/django-extensions/django-extensions), put in your settings a `SHELL_PLUS_POST_IMPORT` to auto import `clearly`!
 Just create a module to initialize a `clearlycli` instance for the django `shell_plus` and you're good to go.
 It's really nice to have a tool always ready to be used, without importing or creating anything, to actually see what's going on in your tasks, even in production :)
-- the more you filter, the less you'll have to analyze, so find the best combination for you debugging needs.
-A busy system can have thousands of tasks per minute.
+- the more you filter, the less you'll have to analyze, so find the best combination for your debugging needs.
+A busy system can have thousands of tasks per minute, filter wisely.

 ## To do

-- ~~support python 3 (not actually tested yet, soon);~~
+- ~~support python 3;~~
-- ~~split `Clearly` client and server, to allow a always-on server to run, and multiple clients connect;~~
+- ~~split `Clearly` client and server, to allow an always-on server to run, with multiple clients connecting, without any of the shortcomings;~~
 - ~~remove python 2 support~~
+- dockerize the server, to make its deploy way easier;
-- include a script mode, to call it right from the shell;
+- include a script mode on client, to be able to call it right from the shell;
 - any other ideas welcome!